A little prep work will make the entire process a bit more painless

 You may need to rewrite some parts, depending on the actual request from the funder, but having complete information at your fingertips will help you avoid the last minute panic that can set in when you need to find these details.

-3.)
-Another way you need to prepare is in understanding the current needs and goals of your agency, both short- and long-term.
+and goals of your agency, both short- and long-term.
 This can take the form of maintaining a running list of proposed projects pre-approved by administration.
 You may also need to be a vital part of administrative meetings where these things are discussed.
 It saves a lot of time and effort while you are looking for grant opportunities if you know what you are actually looking for or what problem needs to be solved.
 You may not find a perfect match, but if you fully understand what your agency is trying to accomplish, you will be able to assess if an opportunity could help you reach those goals.

 Try not to approach a grant application thinking it's too daunting to get done.
 Break it apart, plan a little and get ready to secure the funds you need.